Updated: Apr 13

-1. It’s hard to help people who won’t get away from the wrong people.
-Changing is hard, but trying to change big things in your life while staying plugged into the wrong crowd is almost impossible.
+Changing can be challenging, but trying to change big things in your life while staying plugged into the wrong crowd never works.
 I talked to a recovering alcoholic once about his journey out of drinking.
-I have never struggled with alcohol, so I was curious about how he effected a change that had lasted over 20 years.
+I have never struggled with alcohol, so I was curious about how he had made a change that had lasted over 20 years.
 He told me that it was hard at first because his friends and family were the patrons of a local bar.
-He said, "I was fine with not drinking, but I didn't realize that without drinking, I didn't fit in anymore.”
-He had several relapses trying to hang out there while trying to remain sober.
+He said, "I was fine with not drinking, but I didn't realize that I didn't fit in anymore without drinking."
+He had several relapses trying to hang out there while remaining sober.
 The change happened when he realized that he had to find a whole new community of friends.
-He made some at AA, a gym and a church he started to attend.
+He made some at AA, a gym, and a church he started to attend.
 After that, his journey to recovery was much easier.
-If people cannot have the courage to walk away from the friends who are "kindly" hijacking their life then there is a very small chance they are going to make different decisions.
+If people cannot have the courage to walk away from the friends who are "kindly" hijacking their lives, then there is a tiny chance they will make different decisions.

 In my experience, God uses us all as road maps for others.
-For some, we serve as a warning, for others, an inspiration on how to navigate a certain issue or problem.
+For some, we serve as a warning.
+For others, inspiration on how to navigate specific issues and problems.
 Some people become so irked with their lot in life that they build walls against other people's successes.
-They can hear a story of someone who overcame the exact same obstacle they have and then dismiss them as having "got lucky”.
-When a man cannot look up to anyone at all, it is an issue of pride.
+They can hear a story of someone who overcame the exact same obstacle they have and then dismisses them as having "got lucky."
+When a man cannot look up to anyone, it is an issue of pride.
 I used to believe that only the successful and wealthy struggle with pride.
-I have since learned that Pride is not a respecter of gender, status or nationality.
-Pride becomes the warden, never allowing them to follow another out of the trap they are in.
+I have since learned that pride is not a respecter of gender, status, or nationality.
+Pride becomes the warden, never allowing them to follow another out of their trap.

 There are reasons people get into messes in their life.
-And although there are times that they had no fault in it; more times than not, they could have avoided it.
-When people need my help, I always like to see if along with my resources, they want some instruction and wisdom.
+And although there are times that they had no fault in it, they could have avoided it more often than not.
+So, when people ask for my help, I always like to see if, along with my resources, they would like some instruction and wisdom.
 It is my great joy to help; however, when I sense that they just need me for what is in my pocketbook, I realize that my help will only serve as a Band-Aid on a gaping wound.
-A person who refuses to seek wisdom before resources is often going to live the life of a victim their entire life.
+A person who refuses to seek wisdom before resources often live the life of a victim their entire life.

 When we are young, we see failures as our worst enemies.
-We avoid them at all costs and when they do hit our lives, we try to spin the story so it really wasn't our failure at all.
+We avoid them at all costs, and when they hit our lives, we try to spin the story, so it really wasn't our failure.
 However, as we get older, many of us start to see failures in our life as defining moments and some of the greatest times of learning.
-We may never love them, but we do see them more as a needed slap in the face in order to give us a more clear vision.
+We may never love them, but we do see them more as a needed slap in the face to give us a clearer vision.
 A person who cannot own a failure or has ever felt the sting of being broken is often too detached from reality to understand a change on their part is needed.
-For people like this, we can only watch and wait until God interrupts their world and brings them crashing to their knees.
+We can only watch and wait for people like this until God interrupts their world and brings them crashing to their knees.

 I have seen this a lot with children.
-Kids leave home and then life hits them in the nose.
-The next thing you know, they are blaming the parents for not hugging them enough or hugging them too much.
-Maybe their bedtime was too early or perhaps you did not fill the encouragement quota.
+Kids leave home, and then life hits them in the nose.
+The next thing you know, they blame the parents for not hugging them enough or hugging them too much.
+Maybe their bedtime was too early, or perhaps you did not fill the encouragement quota.
 I have watched parents feel like trolls because a twenty-something know-it-all is playing psychologist in everyone's life.
-As this unfolds, many times parents try to step it up more and fix things.
+As this unfolds, parents often try to step it up more and fix things.
 All this does is give the child more things to rant about.
-The truth is, until they stop blaming the parent, the parent cannot really help.
+Until they stop blaming the parent, the parent cannot really help.
 Life is not a fair place.
 In fact, it can be downright hurtful.
 No one leaves home 100% ready for what is coming.
-But when people stop blaming others and choose to resist bitterness, they are able to hit life back.
-If someone blames me for their lot in life, I am the last person who will fix them.
+But when people stop blaming others and choose to resist bitterness, they can position themselves for receiving help.
+If someone blames or accuses me for their lot in life, I am the last person who will fix them.
 I cannot care more about your life than you do.

 Not much to say here.
 We all have had people who needed our help, but in the end, they wanted to teach us how to help them out of their mess because they are the authority on it.
 It makes NO SENSE AT ALL!
 When they show up in my life, I simply smile and understand I am not needed.
 They have it all covered…or at least they think they do.

-The word responsibility means "able to respond”.
-When a man or woman cannot take the burden on their own shoulders then helping them becomes an exercise in futility.
+The word responsibility means "able to respond."
+When a man or woman cannot take the burden on their shoulders, helping them becomes an exercise in futility.
 Odds are, they will always get bogged down in the mud of fault.
-Not everything we go through is our fault but it is still our responsibility.
+Not everything we go through is our fault, but it is still our responsibility.
 I know a man who got a very rare sickness.
-He did nothing to bring it on himself and doctors do not know what caused it.
-For the first week, he said, he felt sorry for himself and pouted while being hospitalized.
+He did nothing to bring it on himself, and doctors do not know what caused it.
+He said he felt sorry for himself for the first week and pouted while being hospitalized.
 Finally, his doctor told him that a bad attitude would kill him faster if he didn't take personal responsibility for fighting this illness.
 Her words were enough to snap him out of it.
 Within a week, he had made enormous improvements.
-Only the responsible change things that must be changed.
+Only those who take responsibility will change things that must be changed.